FugerZuer/dumper/README.md

 # Dumper

 Dumper is a Frida script to dump L3 CDMs from any Android device.
+Root needed.

-## Dependencies
+## Usage

-Use pip to install the dependencies:
+* Download [ADB]https://developer.android.com/studio/releases/platform-tools) and have it ready to use.
+* Download and install Python 3.9.0.
+* Install required Python 3.9.0 dependencies:
 `pip3 install -r requirements.txt`

-## Usage
+* Download and install ["Frida Server"]https://play.google.com/store/apps/details?id=me.shingle.fridaserver) application from Google Play store and start the server.

-* Enable USB debugging
+* Enable USB debugging on your Android device and connect it to your computer.
-* Start frida-server on the device
+* After connecting verify your device is connected:
+`adb devices`
-* Execute dump_keys.py
+* Execute dump_keys.py:
-* Start streaming some DRM-protected content
+`python3 dump_keys.py`

 ## Temporary disabling L1 to use L3 instead
 A few phone brands let us use the L1 keybox even after unlocking the bootloader (like Xiaomi).
 In this case, installation of a Magisk module called [liboemcrypto-disabler](https://github.com/umylive/liboemcrypto-disabler) is necessary.